Service charges at properties can be a hidden time-tomb just waiting to go off if you don’t understand them right from the beginning.

-In short, way of different tenant occupiers paying towards the shared costs and services at a multi-let property that a landlord arranges.
+In short, different tenant occupiers pay towards the shared costs and services at a multi-let property that a landlord arranges.

-The meaning of a service charge is therefore all about someone having to cover communal costs such as a roof repair or cleaning of stairs that many people use, and then who contributes towards.
+Therefore, the meaning of a service charge is all about someone having to cover communal costs such as a roof repair or cleaning of stairs that many people use, and then who contributes towards.

-In terms of why it is needed, then they help a landlord to recoup these costs, although you can look at ‘all-inclusive’ rents which would assume the landlord does these without an additional service charge.
+In terms of why it is needed, they help a landlord recoup these costs, although you can look at ‘all-inclusive’ rents, which would assume the landlord does these without an additional service charge.

-When looking at who pays a service charge, then it’s basically tenants who are obliged to under a specific clause lease.
+When looking at who pays a service charge, tenants are obliged to under a specific clause lease.
 And under good practice, this also includes a landlord covering the costs of any areas currently not let out.

 2. What Do Service Charges Cover?

-There’s three main areas to consider here, the first is what part of the UK you’re in, and being aware of any differences for Scotland and Wales.
+There are three main areas to consider here; the first is what part of the UK you’re in and aware of any differences between Scotland and Wales.

-And third, who you’re dealing with – typically between a landlord and tenant, but these can involve third parties such as RTM management companies, and then appointed agents and surveyors.
+And third, who you’re dealing with – typically between a landlord and tenant, but these can involve third parties such as RTM management companies and appointed agents and surveyors.